vitessio/website/content/en/docs/13.0/user-guides/vschema-guide/subsharding-vindex.md

 ### Usage

 This vindex is registered as `multicol` vindex.
-It takes 3 parameter as input:
+It takes 3 parameters as input:

 1. `column_count` - the number of columns provided for using the vindex.
 2. `column_vindex` - a list of functional vindexes, mapping to hashing functions, to be used on each column in turn to compute the hash value for that column.